1. I just made the decision to sponsor a child, what do I do next?

 Please remember to include your sponsored child's name and your name on each item you send.

-To help the translators recognize that you expect an answer to the questions:
+Our younger children require teacher assistance.
+To help them recognize that you expect an answer to the questions:

 Your group can write the letter together, or can take turns writing, but it's best to have the same person consistently sign each letter.
 It's far less confusing for a child to talk with one person than to a group of people.